-1) If your vehicle is leased from Fleet Management:
+- 1) If your vehicle is leased from Fleet Management:

 - a.
 Emergency repairs must be reported to Fleet Management on the day the emergency occurs.
 Call Fleet Management (405-521-2206) and get prior authorization for any repair.
-If the emergency is after hours, it must be reported on the first working day following the emergency. - b.
+If the emergency is after hours, it must be reported on the first working day following the emergency.

+- b.
 If the vehicle is damaged and repair work is needed, repairs should be made promptly.
-If the vehicle is not drivable, call the Network Car Roadside Assistance service (information in above section) and have the vehicle towed in; the wrecker service will bill for this service.
+If the vehicle is not drivable, call the Network Car Roadside Assistance service (866-227-7323) and have the vehicle towed in; the wrecker service will bill for this service.
 Have the garage evaluate the vehicle's condition and make a repair estimate.
 Call the Fleet Management at (405) 521-2206 with this estimate to obtain a purchase order for this repair.
-To obtain a purchase order you will need the following information: - Vendor's name, address, and telephone number - Vehicle number - Quantity and cost of each item used - Labor time and charge - No state sales tax is to be charged - c.
-Direct all invoices and sales slips to State Fleet Management, 317 NE 31st Street, Suite A, Oklahoma City, Oklahoma, 73105
+To obtain a purchase order you will need the following information:

+- Vendor's name, address, and telephone number

+- Vehicle number

+- Quantity and cost of each item used

+- Labor time and charge

+- No state sales tax is to be charged

+- c.
+Direct all invoices and sales slips to State Fleet Management, 317 NE 31st Street, Suite A, Oklahoma City, Oklahoma, 73105.

-2) If your vehicle is owned by OCC:
+- 2) If your vehicle is owned by OCC:

 - a.
 Call your supervisor immediately.

 - b.
 If the vehicle is damaged and repair work is needed, repairs should be made promptly.
-If the vehicle is not drivable, call the Network Car Roadside Assistance service (information in above section) and have the vehicle towed in; the wrecker service will bill for this service.
+If the vehicle is not drivable, any local wrecker/tow service that can accept Comdata payment is acceptable.
 Have the garage evaluate the vehicle's condition and make a repair estimate.
 Call your supervisor with the following information:

 - Vendor's name, address, and telephone number

 - Vehicle number

-- · Quantity and cost of each item used
+- Quantity and cost of each item used

 - Labor time and charge

 - No state sales tax is to be charged

 - c.
 Work with your supervisor or other assigned OCC employee to make payment arrangements.